KsenoLv/Server/README.md

 4 - The python script downloading the data for the missing tickers again and creates a new file.csv.<br>
 5 - PgAgent adds the missing tickers to the main table.<br>
 <br>
-The whole process is fully automatic.<br>
+The whole process is fully automated.<br>
 The cycle works continuously from Tuesday to Saturday.

 ## Example.